Post ACL Reconstruction Protocol

 Week 6 -12

-1. Closed chain kinetic quad strengthening with goal of side to side symmetry - Leg presses, wall squats, etc. Can start hamstring strengthening at 6 weeks.
+– Closed chain kinetic quad strengthening with goal of side to side symmetry – Leg presses, wall squats, etc. Can advance hamstring strengthening at 6 weeks.
+The quadriceps muscle is the key to leg function.
+Concentrate on getting it back!

-3. Aerobic activities okay – stationary bike, regular bike, elliptical, pool.
+– Aerobic activities okay – stationary bike, regular bike, elliptical, pool.
 No running or sports yet.
 The ACL graft has not matured enough for sports.
+Again can increase intensity of swelling/inflammation under control.

-1. Continue working towards full quad and hamstring strength.
-Usually at this time a functional brace will be fitted if quad atrophy gone.
+– Continue working towards full quad and hamstring strength.
+Previous exercises still apply.
+Usually at this time a functional ACL brace will be fitted if quad atrophy gone.
 Once brace is obtained, can start straight line gradual jogging.

-2. Straight line jogging can start once you get the brace.
-Again this should be a gradual process with good techniquenot pushed past the point of quad fatigue..
+– Straight line jogging can start once you get the brace.
+Again this should be a gradual process with good technique not pushed past the point of quad fatigue..
 Can continue other aerobic activities.
 Ice after activities.

-1. Make sure all of the above goals are met.
+– Make sure all of the above goals are met.
 Can add backward running.
 Box 4 drills.
+Sport specific drills can often be added here.
+Check with Dr. Maffet first.
 No competitive pivoting sports yet!

-1. Gradual return to sports activities.
+– Gradual return to sports (RTS) activities.
 Need to have all of the above goals met.
 Can take up to a year for full confident return.

-2. I recommend you wear the functional brace for the first year of sports return.
+– I recommend you wear the functional ACL brace for the first year of sports return.
+After that it is optional.